pivotal-cf/pivnet-resource/README.md

 For example, the default values of `endpoint: https://network.pivotal.io`, `bucket: pivotalnetwork` and `region: eu-west-1` are consistent with the production instance of Pivotal Network.

+## Credential Security

+We recommend that you not check your Pivotal Network credentials into any Git repo.
+Instead, please use [template variables](http://concourse.ci/fly-set-pipeline.html#parameters) or the Concourse [Vault integration](http://concourse.ci/creds.html).

 ## Example Pipeline Configuration